Luxon98/Super-Mario-Bros-game/README.md

 https://lazyfoo.net/tutorials/SDL/index.php

 <br><br>
-If you want to compile my code, you have to download the aforementioned libraries and set the appropriate paths in the following files: SDL_Interface.h :smile:
+If you want to compile my code, you have to download the aforementioned libraries and set the appropriate paths in the following files: SDL_Interface.h, SoundController.h
+:smile: